Sumico/ttp/docs/source/Inputs.rst

 **Example**

-Below template contains data that should be parsed within input itself, that is useful for testing purposes.
+Below template contains input with text data that should be parsed, that is useful for testing purposes or for small data sets.

 Template: